mzn928/Aegisub_RTL-FIX/README.md

 Script works by adding {U+202B} Unicode character to start of each line and after line breaks (\N) and that magicaly fixes all the RTL problems!

-The script has been tested with persian, but it should work with all the other RTL languages.
+The script has been tested with Persian, But it should work with all the other RTL languages.

 # How to install
 If you are on windows, you need to copy the script in the Autoload